-New Delhi is a fitting place to first arrive in India, especially if you’re coming straight from the comfort of your home.
-As the capital city of India, New Delhi serves as a hub of culture, industry, politics, commerce, and arts, making it a proper introduction to such a dynamic, multi-layered country and culture.
-It’s also seems to be the most advanced and developed metropolis in India.
+New Delhi is an ideal place to first arrive in India, especially if you’re coming straight from the comfort of home.
+As the capital city of India, New Delhi serves as a hub of culture, industry, politics, commerce and arts, making it a proper introduction to such a dynamic, multi-layered country and culture.
+It’s also the most advanced and developed metropolis in India.
 Having said that, “developed metropolis” is a bit of an overstatement in comparison to more advanced parts of the world.
-But in comparison to Mumbai, for example, the New Delhi airport is pristine and modern, and the public transportation that follows is excellent, if you choose to utilise it, which I would recommend you do.
-In fact, the metro system in Delhi is by far the most advanced public service I’ve seen in all of India and holds up in comparison to the public transportation in any major world city I’ve been to.
+But in comparison to Mumbai, for example, the New Delhi airport is pristine and modern, and the public transportation is excellent if you choose to utilise it (which I recommend you do).
+In fact, the metro system in Delhi is by far the most advanced public service I’ve seen in all of India and holds up in comparison to the public transport in any major world city I’ve been to.
 It’s clean, comfortable, and a great way to explore the majority of the city.

 Getting your bearings:

-It’s always important to be aware of touts and scams, especially in a jam-packed area like Paharganj or anywhere near a train station or tourist site (i.e. India Gate, Taj Mahal, Red Fort, etc.).
-Anyone offering overly-friendly advice, looking to take you to a tourist office, or usher you into a tuk-tuk for really cheap probably has some sort of ulterior motive.
+It’s always important to be aware of touts and scams, especially in a jam-packed area like Paharganj or anywhere near a train station or tourist site (i.e. India Gate, Taj Mahal, Red Fort, etc).
+Anyone offering overly-friendly advice, looking to take you to a tourist office, or usher you into a tuk-tuk for really cheap, probably has some sort of ulterior motive.
 Even asking for directions will usually get you caught up in some sort of hustle, so try to know where your destination is before getting to the area.
-It’s important to mention though, that besides the train station con-artists (which are to be found world-wide), I’ve found the people in India to be some of the most friendly, helpful, honest, generous people I’ve come across.
-So don’t be overly suspicious of kindness in general!
+It’s important to mention, that besides the train station con-artists, I’ve found the people in India to be some of the most friendly, helpful, honest and generous people I’ve ever come across.
+So don’t be too overly suspicious of kindness!

 Go See Some Sites:

 The Red Fort is one of Delhi’s most popular tourist attractions.
-It’s definitely worth checking out, especially if this is your first stop in India; it will set the stage for the type of beautiful pre-colonial architecture you’ll find Delhi and throughout the country.
-The Fort is in the heart of Old Delhi right next to Chandni Chowk Bazaar which is where you’ll get that crazy, crowded, hectic Indian marketplace experience.
+It’s definitely worth checking out, especially if this is your first stop in India; it will set the stage for the type of beautiful precolonial architecture you’ll find throughout India.
+The Red Fort is in the heart of Old Delhi right next to Chandni Chowk Bazaar which is where you’ll get that crazy, crowded, hectic Indian marketplace experience.

-● Give yourself a spare afternoon to stroll down the Raj Path from Rashtrapati Bhavan (President’s House) to the India Gate.
-The Raj Path is a long (4 km) park in the heart of the city (close to Central Secretariat metro station) and is one of my favorite places to kill a few hours on a nice day.
+* Give yourself a spare afternoon to stroll down the Raj Path from Rashtrapati Bhavan (President’s House) to the India Gate.
+The Raj Path is a long (4 km) park in the heart of the city (close to Central Secretariat metro station) and is one of my favourite places to kill a few hours on a nice day.